lsst/pipelines_lsst_io/releases/README.md

 ## Release notes

-Release notes are published through `release-notes.rst`, however, source for individual releases' notes is contained in individual files in `note-source/`.
+Release notes are published through `releases/index.rst`, however, source for individual releases' notes is contained in individual files in `releases/note-source/`.

 To start release notes for a new release

-1. Create a new notes file in `note-source/` based on the template below
+1. Create a new notes file in `releases/note-source/` based on the template below
-2. Add an include line for that file in `note-source/` in `release-notes.rst` (follow existing pattern)
+2. Add an include line for that file in `note-source/` in `releases/index.rst` (follow existing pattern)
-3. Add a ref link in `release-notes.rst` (follow existing pattern).
+3. Add a ref link in `releases/index.rst` (follow existing pattern).
 Change the release marked 'current'

 ### Template for release notes